Market

 Advice for Buyers & Sellers

-• The current market offers more inventory, lower prices (compared to the pandemic surge), and far fewer bidding wars.
+• The current market offers more inventory, lower prices (compared to the pandemic surge), and very few bidding wars.

-• Stay well-informed; rely on current data and market-realistic valuations.
+• Stay well-informed; rely on current area specific data and market-realistic valuations.

-• Work with professionals who understand waterfront and cottage-country markets.
+• Work with people who understand waterfront properties and cottage-country markets.
+Your not buying a condo in the G.T.A.

 • Conditions are more challenging than during the heat of the pandemic — but it’s not a disaster.